boolaz/BooLiteDump/README.md

 This tool doesn't require any additional python modules to be run.
 It just needs python 2.7+

-An executable windows binary file is also available for download.
+A binary file for windows is also available for download.

 Dumping the databases
 ---------------------